Royals vs. White Sox Player Props Betting Odds

 Robert Stats

-- Robert has 35 hits with nine doubles, eight home runs, 12 walks and 21 RBI.
-He's also stolen one base.
+- Luis Robert has nine doubles, eight home runs, 12 walks and 21 RBI (35 total hits).
+He's also swiped one base.

 Robert Recent Games